 Salary Information Remains Confidential

-The goal of the open-book strategy is to create accountability and responsibility in staff members by showing them their impact on numbers that are important to your organization.
+The goal of the open-book management strategy is to create accountability and responsibility in staff members by showing them their impact on numbers that are important to your organization.
 Financial information such as salary and bonuses paid to individuals is not relevant to that goal, nor to the financial literacy training, and consequently is not shared with employees.

 Awareness Breeds Engagement